-Trauma-Informed Care and Practice when working with Domestic and Family Violence - Level 1
+Using a Trauma Lens when working with Domestic and Family Violence

-This one-day interactive professional development training provides the trauma-informed information and skills needed by personnel working with people and families with experiences of domestic and family violence (DFV), past and current.
+This interactive training provides trauma-informed information and skills needed by professionals working with people and families with experiences of domestic and family violence.

-As victims of substantial trauma, they often live in fear of, and/or experience ongoing threats or acts of violence, which severely compromise their physical and emotional safety.
+As survivors of substantial trauma, people experiencing violence often live in fear of, and/or experience ongoing, threats or acts of violence which severely compromise their physical and emotional safety.
 The trauma/s can profoundly affect their thoughts, beliefs and behaviours.
-It is important for all people working with victims of DFV to use a trauma-informed lens which asks: “What happened to you?” and to ground their individual and service practice in an understanding of the dynamics of traumatic stress and ‘adaptive’ coping strategies.
+It is important for all people working with victims of DFV to use a trauma-informed lens which asks: “What happened to you?” and to ground their individual and service practice in an understanding of the dynamics of traumatic stress and adaptive coping strategies.

-- Apply the principles of trauma-informed practice to develop strategies which enhance safety, minimise re-traumatisation and support recovery for families who have experienced family violence
+Apply the five principles of trauma-informed practice in your role to enhance safety, minimise re-traumatisation and support recovery of people experiencing DFV